Precedence Diagram | How to create a precedence diagram

 This is a guide to project planning covering 4 stages.
 If you haven't read steps 1, 3 or 4, you can access them here.
 Stage 1 - Work Breakdown Structures, Stage 3 - estimating effort and scheduling, Stage 4 - Resource allocation and levelling.

 Stage 2 of project planning focuses on the order in which the tasks need to happen.
-To do this we take need to create a Precedence Diagram aka Work Flow Diagram
+To understand that we take need to create a Precedence Diagram stakeholdermap.com

 How to create a Precedence Diagram